-The population of the Cocos (Keeling) Islands at June 1984 was 584, distributed between Home Island (376) and West Island (208).
+The population of the Cocos (Keeling) Islands at June 1985 was 621, distributed between Home Island (388) and West Island (233).

 There is an airport of international standard at West Island, controlled by the Administrator under licence from the Department of Transport.
-There is a weekly Perth-Christmas Island-Cocos (Keeling) Islands-Perth air charter service.
+The Department of Territories operates a weekly air charter service which alternates between the routes Perth-Christmas Island-Cocos (Keeling) Islands-Perth and Perth-Cocos (Keeling) Islands-Christmas Island-Perth.
 A shipping service operates to the Territory every 6-8 weeks.
-A radio telephone service between West Island and Perth is maintained by the Administration.
+The Administration operates and maintains, on behalf of the Overseas Telecommunications Commission (Australia), a satellite communications facility which provides telephone, facsimile and telex services to the Australian mainland and beyond.
 There are local postal and telephone services, and a non-commercial broadcasting station.